outpaddling/LPJS/README.md

 This will be fully supported in the future, but for now, we'll focus on reliable, dedicated hardware.

-Development will continue move slowly as we focus on improving code quality and robustness before adding new features.
+Development will continue to move slowly as we focus on improving code quality and robustness before adding new features.
 The user interface may undergo significant changes as testing reveals oversights in design.